DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
-- [ ] Figure out how to block unexisting routes to express server
-- [ ] Fix editing reminders for the "Title" field
 - [ ] Add expiration date for the activation code
-- [ ] Add password requirements
+- [ ] Add password complexity requirements
-- [ ] Add 404 for urls that don't exist
 - [ ] Add Logger to log errors from a central place
 - [ ] Add error handling for MongoDB errors
 - [ ] Add error handling for Nodemailer errors (retries and if email doesn't exist)
 - [ ] Add error handling for Twilio errors (retires and if number doesn't exist)
+- [ ] Figure out how to block unexisting routes to express server

 ### Finished Tasks
 - [x] ~~Create GitHub Repo to store all notes, project files and add gitignore~~